-The preceding sample chart of accounts shows an exact duplication of accounts for each department listed.
-This is not necessarily the case in reality, since some departments have accounts for which they are the only probable users.
-For example, the accounting department in the example has an account for bank charges that the production department is unlikely to use.
-Thus, some accounts can be avoided by flagging them as inactive in the accounting system.
-By doing so, they do not appear in the formal chart of accounts.
+The sample chart of accounts reflects accounts for the departments listed.
+Since some departments have accounts for which they are the only probable users, this does not reflect all real accounts.
+Some accounts can be avoided by flagging them as inactive in the accounting system.
+As such, they do not appear under the formal chart of accounts.

 Chart of Accounts Reduction

-• Immaterial balances.
-The majority of all accounts contain small balances that have little impact on the reader’s understanding of a business.
-Instead, readers tend to focus on just a small number of accounts that contain the bulk of all transactions.
+• Intangible balances The vast majority of accounts have minor balances that have little impact on the reader’s comprehension of a company.
+Readers are more likely to concentrate on a limited number of accounts that contain the majority of all transactions.

-• Audit cost.
-It takes longer for outside auditors to audit a lengthy chart of accounts, which can increase the cost of an audit.
+• The cost of the audit.
+A large chart of accounts takes longer for outside auditors to audit, which can drive up the cost of an audit.

 It may be possible to drastically shrink the number of expense accounts in use.
 In particular, consider using just the following mega-accounts:

-• Direct costs.
-This account contains the cost of materials and supplies used in the production process, as well as freight costs, and not a great deal more.
+• Direct expenses.
+This report includes the expenses of materials and supplies utilized in the manufacturing process, as well as freight charges, but not much else.

-• Business operations.
-This account contains all of the expenses required to operate a company on a day-to-day basis, such as non-factory rent, utilities, legal fees, and office supplies.
+• Managing a business.
+This account includes all of the day-to-day costs of running a business, such as non-factory rent, utilities, legal fees, and office supplies.

-In addition, there may be a need for a small number of accounts in which information is aggregated for tax reporting or other specialized purposes, such as entertainment expenses.
+Additionally, a small number of accounts with aggregated data for tax reporting or other specific uses, such as entertainment spending, may be required.

-When reducing the number of accounts, be aware that this makes it more difficult to compare a company’s financial statements to its historical financials.
-For example, an account may have been merged into another one that is now located in a different line item in the financial statements than was previously the case.
-This is a particular problem if accounts are being closed part way through a fiscal year, so that financial statement line items no longer show consistent results within the year.
+Be careful that lowering the number of accounts makes comparing a company’s financial statements to its historical financials more complex.
+For example, an account may have been merged with another, which is now reflected in a different line item in the financial statements than before.
+This is especially problematic if accounts are closed in the middle of a fiscal year, causing financial statement line items to no longer to reflect consistent outcomes throughout the year.

-• Help or hindrance.
-How much time is spent by the bookkeeper in reviewing accounts and reporting variances to management, and how much time is spent by management in investigating these items without taking any significant remedial action?
-In other words, is account analysis really a continual cycle of uncovering “issues” and then explaining them away?
+• Are you a helper or a stumbling block?
+How much time does the bookkeeper spend analysing accounts and reporting discrepancies to management, and how much time does management spend investigating these discrepancies without taking any major corrective action?
+Is account analysis, in other words, a never-ending loop of identifying “problems” and then explaining them away?